A young person wearing a paper hat showing the various parts of the brain smiles at the camera

 Epilepsy Connections

 Do you know just how amazing your brain is, and how it communicates with your body using its 85 billion neurons?
-Join our friendly and knowledgeable team in an exploration of the human brain.
-Learn how the brain communicates with the body, and the role that neurons play in sending and receiving messages.
-Find out more about seizures when there is disruption to the messages neurons send and receive.
+Join the team on an exploration of the human brain.

 Back to top of page